JungleComputing/clusteremulator/README.txt

     clusteremulator.hub_port = <number>

-- Change the buffer size (in bytes) on the SmartSockets hubs (default: 2097152) Very large streams may need larger buffers to SmartSockets to keep up. clusteremulator.hubrouted_buffer = <size>
+- Change the buffer size (in bytes) on the SmartSockets hubs (default: 2097152) Very large streams may need larger buffers for SmartSockets to keep up. clusteremulator.hubrouted_buffer = <size>

 - Change the network preference used by SmartSockets.